Surfbird: Taxonomy

 The surfbird was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it with the other sandpipers in the genus Tringa and coined the binomial name Tringa virgata.
 Gmelin based his description on the "streaked sandpiper" that had been described in 1785 by the English ornithologist John Latham from a specimen collected in 1778 from Sandwich Sound (now Prince William Sound, Alaska) on James Cook's third voyage to the Pacific Ocean.
 The species was moved to the monotypic genus Aphriza by John James Audubon in 1839.
 It is now one of 24 species placed in the genus Calidris that was introduced in 1804 by the German naturalist Blasius Merrem.
 The genus name is from Ancient Greek kalidris or skalidris, a term used by Aristotle for some grey-coloured waterside birds.
 The specific epithet virgata is from Latin virgatus meaning "striped" or "streaked".
 The species is treated as monotypic: no subspecies are recognised.
+Within the genus Calidris the surfbird is most closely related to the great knot (Calidris tenuirostris).

 The species was long thought to be allied to the turnstones, and placed in the subfamily Arenariinae.
 With the turnstones it has even been treated as its own family.
 More recent data suggests it is very close genetically to the red and great knots and should be included in Calidris.
 Indeed, the great knot looks very much like a larger, longer-billed, and somewhat darker surfbird.